JasminDreasond/ForPromise-JS/README.md

 ## Simple Example

-### Execute a "For Script" with "Promise" in a number variable
+### Execute a "For Script" with "Promise" in a number variable.
 ```js
 // For Promise
 const forPromise = require('for-promise');